Returns true if check is between start and end angles.

 Produces an Archimedian spiral with manual stepping.

-Returns a human-friendly string representation (distance, angleDeg)
+Returns a human-friendly string representation (distance, angleDeg).

-is supplied, this will be the number of significant digits.
+If precision is supplied, this will be the number of significant digits.

 Converts to Cartesian coordinate from polar.